rob-bannocks/SDRangel-Makefile/README.md

     cd build
     make
 You will need make installed and a C and C++ compiler.

+For install on PI Zero (not PI Zero 2) you will likely need to add additional swap space.
+This can be done as the root user as follows:

+    fallocate -l 1G /swapfile2
+    chmod 600 /swapfile2
+    mkswap /swapfile2
+    swapon /swapfile2

+or as describer here: https://chargedwarrior.com/how-to-increase-memory-on-raspberry-pi-increase-swap-size/?utm_content=cmp-true.
 ## Make targets
 by defaul the `all` target will build with all the modules, but only for the RTL-SDR hardware.
 This includes the SoapySDR for RTL-SDR.
 Currently the following hardware also has additional make targets and work is on going to make the Makefile smoother to use.